NoBrainer/scrollrole-old/README.md

     - `npm run watch`
 - Build all js/css:
     - `npm run build`
-- Start the ExpressJS app:
+- Start the ExpressJS server:
-    - `npm run start`
+    - `npm run server`
 - Install the config file for overriding:
     - `npm run install:config`
 - For other scripts, check the package.json file.